 About the Southern Gulf Islands Arts Council

-Throughout the years there have been many artist members who have stepped up to serve on the SGIAC Board including: Carol Christie-Smith, Monica Bennett, Kathleen Lightman, Bev Peden, Margaret Alpen, and Patrick Smith from the Penders; Donna-Faye Digance, Karen Muntean from Saturna; Arnie Bell, Keith Holmes, Dianne Laronde, Tish Saunders from Galiano and on Mayne, Leanne Dyck, Tina Farmilo, Nikki Spooner.
+Throughout the years there have been many artist members who have stepped up to serve on the board of the Southern Gulf Islans Arts Council including Carol Christie-Smith, Monica Bennett, Kathleen Lightman, Bev Peden, Margaret Alpen, Patrick Smith and Wendy Gardner from the Pender Islands, Donna-Faye Digance and Karen Muntean from Saturna, Arnie Bell, Keith Holmes, Dianne Laronde and Tish Saunders from Galiano, and Leanne Dyck, Tina Farmilo, and Nikki Spooner from Mayne Island.

-Our geographic separation makes it difficult to hold regular meetings.
-Each island has its own unique personality and so each island initiates community arts projects that best suit the needs of that island.
-We do share this website, use of the display cases on the BC ferries that deliver service to our islands, advertise collectively in BC’s Guide to Arts & Culture and a willingness to support each others artistic endeavours.
+The islands’ geographic separation makes it challenging to hold regular meetings but the board communicates regularly.
+Each island has its own unique culture and initiates community arts projects that best suit the needs of that island’s members.
+All islands share this website, the use of the “floating gallery” display cases on BC Ferries vessels that deliver service to the islands, and a willingness to support each other’s artistic endeavours.